Estimating the Number of Clusters via Normalized Cluster Instability: Numerical experiments

 Comparing stability- and distance-based methods, we find that stability-based methods perform rather well.
 When using our proposed normalization, stability-based methods outperform every distance-based method, except for the Gaussian mixture methods.
 However, when using the unnormalized methods, it is almost always better to use any of the distance-based methods.
 For additional comparisons between the methods, consult Appendix \ref{app_additional} where we study small variations of scenario one and two including additional noise dimensions.

-Another noteworthy finding of our analysis is the near-equivalent performance of the model-based and the model-free instability approaches (see Table 1).
-To analyze whether the two methods would produce equivalent results in the long run, we analyzed the methods using the scenario of Figure \ref{fig:illustration}) over a increasing number of $B \in \{1, 2, \dots, 5000\}$ bootstrap comparisons.

-Figure \ref{fig:convergence} (left) shows that both methods seem to stabilize in a small region around $.038$.
-However from the average difference (right) it is unclear whether the two methods converge.
+Another noteworthy finding of our analysis is the near-equivalent performance of the model-based and the model-free instability approaches (see Table \ref{tb:results}).
+To analyze whether the two methods converge for large $B$, we ran both methods using the scenario of Figure \ref{fig:illustration}) over a increasing number of $B \in \{1, 2, \dots, 5000\}$ bootstrap comparisons.
+Figure \ref{fig:convergence} shows that although both methods seem to stabilize in a small region around $.038$ they still show considerable variance even with 5000 bootstrap samples.
+It is thus unclear whether the two methods converge, however, they may converge for larger $B$.

-Note that right differences between the two instabilities (right panel in Figure \ref{fig:convergence}) become small, but they do not approach zero.
-Furthermore, we evaluated the correlation between the instability paths of both approachs for the simulation reported in Table 1.
+Furthermore, we evaluated the correlation between the instability paths of both approaches for the simulation reported in Table \ref{tb:results}.
 They are between $.98$ and $1$, suggesting that the two methods show very similar performance.